23 Free & Cheap Things to Do in NYC Right Now

 4. Walk Around Times Square

-Walking through Times Square is like entering a live-action scene with bright lights and billboards towering over you.
-It’s the place to take in the buzzing energy of New York City.
+Walk through Times Square; it’s the place to take in the buzzing energy of New York City.

 Free street performances often pop up, so you can watch as dancers, musicians, and artists share their talents.

 Don’t miss the less conspicuous treasures like plaques studded into the sidewalks, honoring legendary entertainers.
-Browsing through the many souvenir shops opens up a world of trinkets and treasures to bring home.
+For extra fun, grab discounted Broadway tickets.

 5. Stroll Through Bryant Park

-In the heart of the city, Bryant Park awaits you with its lush lawns and vibrant atmosphere.
-It’s a perfect spot for a leisurely stroll that won’t cost a penny.
+Located in the heart of the city, Bryant Park is the perfect spot for a leisurely stroll that won’t cost a penny.

 Make sure you peek at the events calendar before you visit.
 Bryant Park is renowned for its dynamic roster of events, many of which are free.